An iterative construction of complete K\"ahler--Einstein metrics: Variation of K ahler--Einstein metrics

 \subsection{Plurisubharmonic variation of K\"ahler--Einstein metrics}

-This section is devoted to the study of the plurisubharmonic variation of K\"ahler--Einstein metrics on non-compact complex manifolds.
-The idea goes back to Tsuji's work~\cite{Tsuji10-construction-KE, Tsuji13-construction-KE-pseudoconvex} in which he showed analogous results for families of canonically polarized compact complex manifolds and families of bounded pseudoconvex domains, using Berndtsson’s results~\cite{Berndtsson09-curvature-fibrations, Berndtsson06-subharmonicity-bergman}.
-For alternative proofs in the compact case or on strong pseudoconvex domains, we refer the reader to~\cite{Schumacher12-positivity-bundles, Choi15-variations-pseudoconvex, Choi15-study}.
+This section is devoted to studying the plurisubharmonic variation of K\"ahler--Einstein metrics on non‑compact complex manifolds.
+The idea goes back to Tsuji~\cite{Tsuji10-construction-KE} and Schumacher~\cite{Schumacher12-positivity-bundles}, who studied holomorphic families of canonically polarized, compact Kähler manifolds using two different methods.
+Schumacher’s method is based on a maximum principle, which moreover yields strict plurisubharmonicity when the family is not infinitesimally trivial.
+Tsuji’s approach shows that K\"ahler--Einstein metrics can be obtained via an iteration scheme involving suitably normalized pluricanonical sections, as explained in this paper.In \cite{Tsuji13-construction-KE-pseudoconvex}, Tsuji extended his method to families of K\"ahler--Einstein metrics on bounded pseudoconvex domains, using Berndtsson’s results~\cite{Berndtsson09-curvature-fibrations, Berndtsson06-subharmonicity-bergman}.
+For alternative proofs of this result on strongly pseudoconvex domains based on Schumacher’s method, see \cite{Choi15-variations-pseudoconvex, Choi15-study}.
+In this work, we follow Tsuji’s method to obtain the following.